 Literacy incorporates reading and writing skills in a variety of fun, exciting and sometimes messy activities!
 We will be aiming to listen to and join in with stories and show an interest in the illustrations.
 ‘Talk for Writing’ continues to forms a key part of our Literacy activities, where the children will use the story map to join in with stories.
 FS1 children will also be developing our writing skills through children’s own mark making interests, aiming for children to give meaning to the marks they make.
 Towards the end of the term, we aim for children to talk activities through, reflecting on and modifying what they do.
 We sing Nursery Rhymes on a daily basis, which brings in the initial recognition and enjoyment of rhyming activities and we are working on the Phase 1 phonics program.
 The children in FS2 will be developing their reading skills; segmenting and blending sounds to read words.
 These skills will be developed during daily phonic sessions, and a variety of independent and group reading opportunities.
 We shall be encouraging more independent writing in the Spring Term through our Literacy work, where children will be attempting to write sentences in meaningful contexts.

-In the Foundation Stage we will be practicing and using our mathematical skills in familiar contexts (e.g. role play, construction, sand, play dough etc.) to give us meaning to numbers and counting.
+In the Foundation Stage we will be practicing and using our mathematical skills in familiar contexts (e.g. role-play, construction, sand, play dough etc.) to give us meaning to numbers and counting.
 This will be achieved for the children in FS1 by counting various objects as well as the daily counting of children during the register and at other times.
 Maths is an important aspect of learning, it is therefore evident in all of the different areas of the classroom from construction, through to the snack area.
 The children in FS2 will be developing their number recognition and formation with numbers to 10 or higher.
 The children will be participating in practical activities to develop their number and place value skills; comparing numbers within 10.
 Alongside developing their understanding of addition and subtraction skills; beginning with number bonds within 5, addition to 10, and moving onto number bonds to 10.
-We shall also be leaning and using the mathematical names for 2D and 3D shapes, and exploring the characteristics of everyday objects and shapes and use mathematical language to describe them.

 Understanding the World